DenseFuse: A Fusion Approach to Infrared and Visible Images: Related Works

 To overcome these drawbacks, we propose a novel deep learning architecture based on CNN layers and dense block.
-In our network, we use infrared and visible image pairs as input for our method.
-And in dense block, their feature maps which are obtained by each layer in encoding network are cascaded as the next layer’s input.
+In our network, we use infrared and visible image pairs as inputs for our method.
+And in dense block, their feature maps which are obtained by each layer in encoding network are cascaded as the input of the next layer.

-In traditional CNN based network, with the increase of network depth, a degradation problem\cite{15} has been exposed and many information which are extracted by middle layers are not be used thoroughly.
+In traditional CNN based network, with the increase of network depth, a degradation problem\cite{15} has been exposed and the information which is extracted by middle layers is not used thoroughly.
 To address the degradation problem, He et al.\cite{16} introduced a deep residual learning framework.
-To further improve the information flow between layers, Huang et al.[14] propose a novel architecture with dense block in which direct connections from any layer to all the subsequent layers are used.
-Dense block architecture has three advantages: 1) this architecture can preserve as much information as possible; 2) this model can improve flow of information and gradients through the network, which makes network easy to train; and 3) the dense connections have a regularizing effect, which reduces overfitting on tasks.
+To further improve the information flow between layers, Huang et al.\cite{14} proposed a novel architecture with dense block in which direct connections from any layer to all the subsequent layers are used.
+Dense block architecture has three advantages: 1) this architecture can preserve as much information as possible; 2) this model can improve flow of information and gradients through the network, which makes network be trained easily; and 3) the dense connections have a regularizing effect, which reduces overfitting on tasks.

 Based on these observations, we incorporate dense block in our encoding network, which is the origin of our proposed name: Densefuse.
 With this operation, our network can preserve more useful information from middle layers and easy to train.
-We will introduce our fusion algorithm in detail in the next section.
+We will introduce our fusion algorithm in detail in Section \ref{sec:proposed}.